TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 as well as current status information about the system including version information for both `chifra` and the node it's running against.

-The following commands produce and manage Statuses:
+The following commands produce and manage Status:

 - [chifra status](/chifra/admin/#chifra-status)

-Statuses consist of the following fields:
+Status consist of the following fields:

 | Field         | Description                                              | Type                                        |
 | ------------- | -------------------------------------------------------- | ------------------------------------------- |